Explore Courses

 Reading Comprehension GMAT Passage Example:

-I would like to make an outrageous suggestion that would at one stroke provide funds for archaeology and reduce the amount of illegal digging.
+I would like to make an outrageous suggestion that would, at one stroke, provide funds for archaeology and reduce the amount of illegal digging.
 I would propose that scientific archeological expeditions and governmental authorities sell excavated artifacts on the open market.
 Such sales would provide substantial funds for the excavation and preservation of archaeological sites and the publication of results.
-At the same time, they would break the illegal excavator’s grip on the market, thereby decreasing the inducement to engage in illegal activities.
+At the same time, they would break the illegal excavator’s grip on the market, thereby decreasing the incentive to engage in illegal activities.

 I refer to the thousands of pottery vessels and ancient lamps that are essentially duplicates of one another.
 In one small excavation in Cyprus, archaeologists recently uncovered 2,000 virtually indistinguishable small jugs in a single courtyard.
 Even precious royal seal impressions known as l’melekh handles have been found in abundance—more than 4,000 examples so far.